MaximSchuermans/immo-eliza/README.md

 * Number of facades
 * Swimming pool (Yes/No)
 * State of the building (New, to be renovated, ...)

+### Additional Notes
+* The Type of Sale tag consistently returned only false values, so this column was not included in the dataset.
+* We added two additional columns, Disabled Access and Lift, as they are of particular interest for further analysis.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>